 Making the almond cake batter, assembling the Bakewell Shortbread Bars and then baking them:

 - In a large bowl whisk/beat the butter and sugar until pale and creamy.

 - Add the vanilla and almond extract and the 3 whole eggs.
 Whisk/beat for 1 minute.

-- Add the flour, ground almonds and salt.
+- Add the flour, baking powder, ground almonds and salt.

-- Mix slowly until the batter is just combined.
+- And then mix slowly until the batter is just combined.